chnm/crdh/_essays/v05-01-visualizing-change-in-law-dissertations.md

-perspectives dear to close reading, *longue durée* perspectives, as Braudel once put it, unfold in a "slowed time, sometimes almost at the limits of movement."[^15] Where distant reading requires scholars "to find meaning in small changes and slow processes,"[^16] the study of age cohorts offers ways of organizing and interpreting a particularly abstract kind of digital evidence in new ways.
+perspectives dear to close reading, *longue durée* perspectives, as Braudel once put it, unfold in a "slowed time, sometimes almost at the limits of movement."[^15] Where distant reading requires scholars "to find meaning in small changes and slow processes," the study of age cohorts offers ways of organizing and interpreting a particularly abstract kind of digital evidence in new ways.[^16]

 At the same time, it is worth noting that historical scholarship on generations has not always been uncontroversial.
 Historians and social